Protocentral/protocentral_sensything/docs/sensything-esp-idf.md

 #### Preparation for development

-There are three simple steps in the process to development:
+There are three simple steps in the process of development:

 * **Setup of Toolchain**
 * **Getting of ESP-IDF from GitHub**